arcus-azure/arcus/community/blog/2022-05 The long overdue Arcus EventGrid v3.2 release/README.md

 ## EventGrid authorization with Arcus secret store
 We provide support for endpoint validation, when implementing your own custom web hook.
 This validation allows to secure your web hook with a secret key (taken from the query string or an HTTP header).
-This is needed, because Azure EventGrid is send a validation request to a newly configured web hook, in order to prevent people leveraging Azure EventGrid to bring down a 3rd party API.
+This is needed, because Azure EventGrid sends a validation request to a newly configured web hook, in order to prevent people leveraging Azure EventGrid to bring down a 3rd party API.

 Authorization with Azure EventGrid was previously done with an attribute where the secret was managed internally.
 This approach was more a 'proof of concept' than a production-ready implementation.
 The new version uses the [Arcus secret store](https://security.arcus-azure.net/features/secret-store/) as a way of handling secrets and can be assigned globally on the entire Web application or locally on specific operations.